-Туре Defined comparator varieties for 2023 Mechanism to set yield target (UK malting and feed barley) UK Malting Electrum Craft Number to be set equal to the highest yielding fully or provisionally approved variety in the segment, unless a P1 variety when the mean of the top two highest yielding fully or provisionally approved varieties in the segment will be used.
-2-row feed Lightning KWS Tardis Number to be set equal to the highest yielding 2-row feed variety, unless a P1 variety when the mean of the top two highest yielding varieties will be used.
-6-row feed (conventional) KWS Feeris Number to be set equal to the highest yielding 6-row feed variety, unless a P1 6-row feed (hybrid) SY Thunderbolt SY Canyon variety when the mean of the top two highest yielding varieties will be used.
-6-row feed (conventional) BYDV tolerant KWS Feeris Number to be set equal to the highest yielding BYDV tolerant variety, unless a P1 variety when the mean of the top two highest yielding varieties will be used.
-Other variety types with BYDV tolerance \$ specifications only \\ For regional recommendation the yield in the specific region(s) will be of high importance.
+Туре Defined comparator varieties for 2024 Mechanism to set yield target (UK malting and feed barley) UK Malting Electrum Craft Number to be set equal to the highest yielding fully or provisionally approved variety in the segment, unless a P1 variety when the mean of the top two highest yielding fully or provisionally approved varieties in the segment will be used. @ 2-row feed LG Caravelle KWS Tardis Number to be set equal to the highest yielding 2-row feed variety, unless a P1 variety when the mean of the top two highest yielding varieties will be used. @ 6-row feed (conventional) KWS Feeris Number to be set equal to the highest yielding 6-row feed variety, unless a P1 6-row feed (hybrid) SY Nephyn SY Canyon variety when the mean of the top two highest yielding varieties will be used.@ 6-row feed (conventional) BYDV tolerant/resistant KWS Feeris Number to be set equal to the highest yielding BYDV tolerant/resistant 6-row conventional variety, unless a P1 variety when the mean of the top two highest yielding varieties will be used.@ 6-row feed (hybrid) BYDV tolerant/resistant SY Buzzard Number to be set equal to the highest yielding BYDV tolerant/resistant 6-row hybrid variety, unless a P1 variety when the mean of the top two highest yielding varieties will be used. @ Other variety types with BYDV tolerance/resistance \$